Had3r/za-Szklem-Foto/README.md

     │   │    ├── index.js    # imported components that are used globally
     │   │    └──
     │   └── graphql          # graphql queries
-    │         ├── useFeaturedWorks.js   # query for data for the "featured" section based on a boolean value │         └── ...
+    │         ├── useOptimizedImage.js   # query for images by filtering by extension
+    │         └── ...
     ├── tailwind.config.js   # customization of Tailwind default design system
     │